meerkat-manor/marti/docs/why.md

 # Why use marti

-**marti** is a framework for providing a degree of auditability and reconciliation of documents transferred between systems in an organisation and externally.
+**martiLQ** is a framework for providing a degree of auditability and reconciliation of documents transferred between systems in an organisation and externally.
 It does not intend define the format or content of the document.
 It defines controls that can be used to: